 This is the total sum of all drag generated by the aircraft itself.
-The form of the fuselage, wings, skin friction and interference of air flowing along parts all create drag holding the aircraft back.
+The form/shape of the fuselage, wings, skin friction and interference of air flowing along parts all create drag trying to hold the aircraft back.
 As air is a viscous medium and it acts like a fluid flowing around the aircraft structure and it also tends to stick to the surface.

 This small layer is called the boundary layer and can it be laminar or turbulent in flow causing drag when lift is generated.
 The amount of drag depends on the form or shape, surface condition and the speed of the aircraft.